"For where your treasure is, there your heart will be also." Matthew 6:21

 Every dollar given to the Sagemont Church budget contributes to missions and ministry here at home and around the world.
 VIEW THE BREAKDOWN of the current budget year, which begins April 1 annually.

 Login using the Give Online link (CLICK), and you will see My Giving on the right side of the screen on a computer or at the bottom of the screen on a mobile device.
-If you would like to see all giving, including cash and check gifts, please contact the Finance Department at .
+If you would like to see all giving, including cash and check gifts, please call the Finance Department at 281.481.7182.

 Statements are emailed every year by January 31.
-If you have not received a statement by email, or if you do not have access to email or a printer, please contact the Finance Department at or 281.481.7182.
+If you have not received a statement by email, or if you do not have access to email or a printer, please call the Finance Department at 281.481.7182.

 In order to transfer stock to Sagemont Church you will need to contact your financial institution and provide them with the following information: